mbzhu1/supply/README.md

 The repository containing the code for the landing page exists at https://github.com/mbzhu1/supply-webs

-There is an undated version of this application with Firebase Authentication at https://github.com/jojo39381/supply
+There is an updated version of this application with Firebase Authentication at https://github.com/jojo39381/supply